UK economy set to have recorded modest growth amid budget concerns

 Robert Wood, chief UK economist at Pantheon Macroeconomics, said GDP growth “could tip to 0.2%” as a result, but held his prediction of 0.1%.

-He added: “We think the broad thrust from activity in the services sub-sectors in December indicates that budget uncertainty is already fading quickly.”
+He said: “We think the broad thrust from activity in the services sub-sectors in December indicates that budget uncertainty is already fading quickly.”

+Investec experts are pencilling in growth of 0.2% for December and 0.2% for the fourth quarter as a whole.

-The Bank of England said on Thursday that it believes the economy grew by 1.4% last year, reducing its previous estimate of 1.5%.
+The Bank of England said on Thursday last week it believes the economy grew by 1.4% last year, reducing its previous estimate of 1.5%.

 It also cut its growth forecast for 2026, from 1.2% to 0.9%, and for 2027, from 1.6% to 1.5%.